Korirussell/Korirussell/README.md

 # 💫 About Me:
 Hey there!
 I'm Kori Russell 👋<br>I'm a Computer Science student at the University of Alabama, passionate about building robust software and scalable web experiences.
-I love diving into distributed systems, ful-stack development, and solving challenging problems with code.<br><br>My toolkit includes Java, Python, JavaScript, React, Next.js, Flask, and WebSockets.
-I'm always eager to learn and create impactful solutions.<br><br>Feel free to explore my work!
+I love diving into distributed systems, ful-stack development, and solving challenging problems with code.<br><br>Feel free to explore my work!

 ## 🌐 Socials: